Steve Sarkisian: Washington

 In Sarkisian's second season as head coach of Washington, the Huskies went 6–6 in 2010.
 The Huskies defeated USC again with a game-ending field goal, this time in Los Angeles.
 At mid-season, UW had alternated losses and wins and was 3–3, then were outscored 138–30 in the next three games, all losses against Arizona, Stanford, and Oregon.
 They fell to 3–6, but finished the year on a high note with three consecutive wins and were bowl eligible for the first time since the 2002 season.
 The Huskies concluded the season with a stunning 19–7 victory over #18 Nebraska in the Holiday Bowl, avenging a 56–21 blowout home loss to the Huskers in September.
 It was their first winning season in nine years.

 With star quarterback Jake Locker departing to the NFL, many expected the Huskies to regress in the 2011 season, Sarkisian's third.
 The Huskies started out a surprising 6–2 and were undefeated in conference play at the halfway point of the season; at one point, they were ranked in all major polls for the first time during his short tenure.
-But they then went 1–3 in their remaining conference games, with blowout defeats to Oregon, USC, and Oregon State.
+However, they then went 1–3 in their remaining conference games, with blowout defeats to Oregon, USC, and Oregon State.
 The Huskies subsequently lost in the Alamo Bowl to Baylor, 67–56, to finish 7–6 on the season.

-In 2012, the Washington Huskies finished 7-6 yet again following a 28–26 loss to Boise State in the Maaco Bowl Las Vegas.
+In 2012, the Washington Huskies finished 7–6 yet again following a 28–26 loss to Boise State in the Maaco Bowl Las Vegas.
 As his previous campaigns had gone, Sarkisian's 2012 Washington team defeated most of the lower-level Pac-12 teams but were blown out by the upper-level ones.
 Sarkisian's consecutive seven-win seasons earned him the mocking nickname "Seven Win Steve".
 Sarkisian would go on to win eight games in 2013 before taking the head coaching job at USC prior to Washington's bowl game.